GSK-Biostatistics/tab2neo/README.md

 ![modelapplier example](examples/data/create_model_from_data%20example.PNG)

+TODO: add a DataProvider. get_data, get_data_cld or get_data_generic call here.

+Note: ModelManager as well allows to create addtional schema classes with the following functions, however the content of tab2neo package at this stage does not allow to populate those new classes with derived data.
+This functionality will become availabel in later releases.

-Next we can create some additional classes using `create_class` from ModelManager:
+We can create some additional classes using `create_class` from ModelManager:

 ```python
 mm.create_class([